IBRice101/IBRice101.github.io/Uni/index.md

 ## Year 2 Semester 2 - CMP202: Data Structures and Algorithms 2
 - Grade: B+
 - Description: Introduction to some of the practical performance concerns in the selection and implementation of algorithms, using a range of case studies drawn from typical real-world applications.
-- Coursework: To develop a program that makes use of either CPU or GPU multithreading - I made a Mandelbrot Set Generator based on code provided to me
+- Coursework: To develop a program that makes use of either CPU or GPU multithreading - I made a CPU multithreaded Mandelbrot Set Generator based on code provided to me
     - Coursework code can be found [here](https://github.com/IBRice101/CMP202Coursework)
     - Presentation can be found [here](media/MandelbrotPresentation_IsaacBR.pdf)